rezakarbasi/LearnAI/README.md

 ### LearnAI

+I created this repo to implement some algorithms .

-this is my project before MSC to learn basics of AI my API is VSCode
+my API is VSCode